 Finally, STEM is not just about creating a future generation of programmers, doctors, and engineers.
 It’s about giving young Australians problem solving, creative thinking, and digital literacy skills to adapt to the modern world.

-Considering that most STEM-related jobs require high levels of digital literacy, schools across the country will make it a priority for students to learn the fundamentals of IT and computing.
+Most STEM-related jobs require high levels of digital literacy.
+Therefore, many schools in Australia now make it a priority for students to learn the fundamentals of IT and computing.
 In fact, the federal government is already helping schools improve digital learning outcomes with initiatives like:

 - Coding competitions from Years 4 to 12.